3 Night Cruise

-The end base is Bedford, once a small agricultural town but now offering a brilliant mix of the old and the new.
-You can visit Bedford castle mound, the remnant of the town’s Medieval Castle and Bedford park, which boats original Victorian features.
+The end base for this self drive boat trip is Bedford, once a small agricultural town but now offering a brilliant mix of the old and the new.
+You can visit Bedford castle mound, the remnant of the town’s Medieval Castle and Bedford park, which has original Victorian features.
 You can also enjoy a bustling town with a great range of modern facilities for all the family, including bars, restaurants, ten-pin bowling, cinemas and a swimming pool.

 Upon leaving Ely you cruise the Old West River to St Ives which has one of only four chapel bridges in England, dating from the 15th century.
 It has also long been known as a thriving market town and was home to some of the most prominent markets in the country.
 Even today, you can visit the bustling Monday market which takes over the entire town centre.